Frequently Asked Questions

 No. Sorry, EYL does not have the volunteer resources available to order a 2nd jersey for a player.

-Yes we can!
+Yes we can count!
 We are thrilled to be celebrating 45 continuous years of providing the youth of our community with recreation sports.
-The 50th season in 2023 will be special
+The 50th season in 2023

-for our community.
+will be special for our community.
 Volunteer now to insure we make it there.
+Please see the Cardozo report on our statistics page.